Siem Reap to Chiang Mai by Bus and Train

 We soon came to the Cambodian/Thai border at Poipet.
 A VET Travel bus representative explained the border crossing process.
 Our bus would drop us at the Cambodian border and meet us at Star Plaza on the Thailand side, so we needed to take our baggage with us.

-The border crossing ran smoothly, having time for a comfort stop and grabbed a quick bite to eat at the Star Plaza complex.
+The border crossing from Cambodia into Thailand ran smoothly, having time for a comfort stop and grabbed a quick bite to eat at the Star Plaza complex.

 Busy town of Poipet on the Cambodia – Thailand border.